 Charitable giving is directly related to effectively written copy, especially for repeat donors.
 It takes $1.15 to raise the first dollar but less than $0.35 to retain donors.

 Donors quit giving if they aren’t asked or don’t feel appreciated.
 The key to retaining those donors is to maintain a mailing schedule that includes updates, newsletters, campaign letters, thank-you notes and event invitations.
-Nonprofit organizations must find ways to reach out and touch their supporters on a regular basis.
+They need to make the effort to stay in touch, and not just at fundraising times.

 Donors are also more likely to feel a connection to those nonprofits that use social media effectively, keeping the organization’s name and cause in front of its audience.